rtoal/iki-compiler/README.md

 }
 ```

 And to x86 assembly with `--target x86`.
 As of now, the generated assembly language only works on a Mac.
-I'm working on it!
+Is your favorite platform missing?
+Implement it and send a pull request!

 ```
-$ ./iki.js --target x86 test/simple.iki
+$ ./iki.coffee --target x86 simple.iki
         .globl  _main
         .text
 _main: